 .....

-Decision: Since the two boats were about to round the mark, rule 18 came into effect.
-Luck Luke was mistaken in his impression that rule 18 does not apply at a windward mark: Rule 18.1b states that the need to give room does not apply (only!) between boats on opposite tacks.
+Decision: Since the two boats were within three boatlengths of the mark, i.e in the zone, rule 18 applied between them.
+Lucky Luke was mistaken in his impression that rule 18 does not apply at a windward mark: Rule 18.1a states only that the need to give mark-room does not apply between boats "on opposite tacks".

-Since Able Mabel and Lucky Luke were not on opposite tacks, Rule 18 does apply in this situation and Lucky Luke was required by rule 18.2(a), to give Able Mabel room to pass the mark.
-Since he did not do so, Lucky Luke is DSQ.
+Since Able Mabel and Lucky Luke were not on opposite tacks, Rule 18 did apply in this situation and Lucky Luke was required by rule 18.2(a), to give Able Mabel mark-room .
+Since he did not do so, Lucky Luke has infringed rule 18 and is DSQ.

 .....